KaleyraVideo/VideoiOSSDK/README.md

 ## Latest version

-BandyerSDK 1.5.0 version is the latest version.
-It features in-call filesharing
+BandyerSDK 1.6.0 version is the latest version.

 ## Installation

 Several installation methods are supported.
 [CocoaPods][cocoapods] is the most straightforward way to add the SDK to your project.
-If you're new to CocoaPods, the website contains lots of helpful [documentation][cocoapods-getting-started].
+If you're new to CocoaPods, their website contains lots of helpful [documentation][cocoapods-getting-started].
+[Carthage][carthage] is also supported, for futher information head over to our [installation guide][installation-guide].

 ### Cocoapods